Search results for: “pipeline”

 • ReelMatters.com

-The owner of ReelMatters is a Technical Director with over 25 years of production experience in various fields of the entertainment business.
+The owner of ReelMatters is a creative Supervisor with over 34 years of production experience in various fields of the entertainment business.

 In 2001 he was awarded as one of the fifty most recognized Maya developers by French magazine: Pixelcreation.
 He has been named in various technical contributions published online for organizations such as VFX World, Autodesk Alias and Highend3D.

-Covering various Production roles, such as CG Supervisor, Art Director, Lighting Supervisor, and lead Technical Director, he has led and supervised teams up to 40 people to successful deadlines in various production types; from video games, to broadcast television and theatrically released feature films.
+Covering various production roles, such as HOD, CG Supervisor, Art Director, Lighting Supervisor, and lead Technical Director, he has led and supervised teams up to 40 people to successful deadlines in various production types; from video games, to broadcast television and theatrically released feature films.

 His expertise range from modeling and look development, to lighting, rendering, VFX and to pipeline implementation.